llord1/llord1.github.io/07a-LegalSurvey.md

 An additional means of narrowing down the underlying multilinguistic tendencies in this field involves inquiring into the specialization areas of lawyers.
 This focus will highlight which practices may be associated with a need to speak multiple languages; more specifically, which law topics are likely to require an understanding of the Saint Lucian Kwéyòl language.
 Saint Lucia is a sovereign island nation in the Commonwealth of Nations but, because Saint Lucia was both a French and English colony before it gained independence on the 22nd of February, 1979, the legal system has been a mix of civil and English common law {% cite specialitysmith_2020 %}.
 Options for this list were developed from course offerings at Caribbean law schools {% cite uwi2020 stetson_university %}.

- 4) Please indicate the option(s) that best describes your current working environment; please check all that apply.
+*4. Please indicate the option(s) that best describes your current working environment; please check all that apply.*

 In private practice, in a firm with less than 5 lawyers